qiuyue1993/Coding_Practice/Interview/InterviewBit_FB.md

 - A very basic question

 *Clone Graph*
-- Two list to prevent circle
+- Save travelled data to prevent from circle
-- DFS
+- Use hash map to improve the speed

 ### Review 1
 - 2019.11.20